 It is widespread for people with pectus excavatum to have uneven chest muscles.
-Fortunately, you can repair this non-surgically.
-I used to be a victim of this, but I improved it with specific functional training.
+I used to be a victim but improved it with specific functional training.

 Before I started weightlifting, the asymmetry was much more noticeable.
-My right pectoral muscle used to be a lot smaller than my left one.
+My right pectoral muscle used to be much smaller than my left one.

 The best way to correct this is to perform unilateral exercises in the gym.
 That way, you will focus on one chest muscle at a time.

-When you perform the one-arm dumbbell fly, you will isolate one chest muscle.
+For example, you will isolate one chest muscle when you perform the one-arm dumbbell fly.
 Use mind-muscle connection, and focus on squeezing the muscle with each rep.

-A big mistake a lot of people suffering from an asymmetrical pectus excavatum is that they train the weak side only.
+A big mistake for many people suffering from an asymmetrical pectus excavatum is that they only train the weak side.
 Don’t do this because you can end up with worse imbalances.
 Remember that training both sides equally is crucial for a symmetrical and aesthetic chest appearance.

 Remember that you can’t wholly improve muscular asymmetry because of genetics.
 No matter how much you train for perfect symmetry, you won’t fix it completely.
 In most cases, the muscle is just inserted at a different place.

 Nobody is perfectly symmetrical, whether you look at their facial shape or body.
-You can’t change the structure of your physique and the placement of the muscles.
-But, you can change the size of the muscle, which is everything you need.
+You can’t change your physique’s structure and the muscles’ placement.
+But you can change the muscle size, which is everything you need.